tylerharter/cs301-projects/fall19/p6/README.md

 TOTAL SCORE: 5.00%
 ```

-## Q2: what is the average points (rating) of wine?
+### Q2: what is the average points (rating) of wine?

 Be careful!
 There may be missing rating points information for some rows, so
 it's best to skip those.

-## Q3: List all wineries which produce wine in South Africa?
+### Q3: List all wineries which produce wine in South Africa?

 Answer in the form of a list containing no duplicates (for this and future questions).

-## Q4: which wine varieties contain the phrase "caramelized" in the description?
+### Q4: which wine varieties contain the phrase "caramelized" in the description?

-This shoud match anything containing beef (in any case), regardless of
+This shoud match anything containing "caramelized (in any case), regardless of
 spacing.

-## Q5: which wine varieties contain the phrase "lemon-lime soda" in the description?
+### Q5: which wine varieties contain the phrase "lemon-lime soda" in the description?

-## Q6: which wineries make wines containing the phrase "cherry-berry" in the description?
+### Q6: which wineries make wines containing the phrase "cherry-berry" in the description?

-## Q7: which wine varieties are anagrams of the phrase "antibus governance"?
+### Q7: which wine varieties are anagrams of the phrase "antibus governance"?

 If you liked Professor Langdon's adventures in Da Vinci Code, you'll have fun with this one. :)